MARS-Group-HAW/model-mars-laser-tag-game/README.md

 ## Visualization

-To visualize the results of a simulation, prebuilt visualization tools are provided for Linux, macOS, and Windows.
+To visualize the results of a simulation, prebuilt [visualization tools](https://github.com/MARS-Group-HAW/mars-grid-visualizer/releases) are provided for Linux, macOS, and Windows.

 ### How to Use

 1. Go to the directory `Visualization/`.
-2. Choose the file corresponding to your operating system:
+2. Choose the release corresponding to your operating system:
    - `visualization_windows.zip` for Windows
    - `visualization_macOS.app.tar.xz` for macOS
    - `visualization_linux.zip` for Linux
-3. Extract the archive.
+3. Extract the archive in the directory.
 4. Run the extracted application
    - On Windows: `visualization.exe`
    - On Linux: `visualization.sh`.